 Of course, it is possible that both businesses rely on similar IBM applications – but that’s not to say the merge process is necessarily any easier.
 It’s perfectly possible that you both use different versions of the same application for instance – they may be compatible, but each company will have its own IBM maintenance contract in place, increasing the software asset manager’s administrative overheads and costs.

 IBM will of course happily provide a quote to upgrade to bring software versions into line – but it will undoubtedly be expensive.
 And you will almost certainly be expected to renew your IBM support contract for a further three to five years.

 Again, the experience of Origina customers shows that there is a better way.
-By being able to vary the length of IBM maintenance contracts, customers regain control of their contracts - and budgets.
-As the merger/acquisition progresses, third party IBM support contracts can be allowed to lapse (or possibly even shortened), ensuring there are no duplicate support provisions in place, and that costs are minimised as far as possible.
+By being able to vary the length of IBM maintenance contracts, customers regain control of their contracts – and budgets.
+As the merger/acquisition progresses, third-party IBM support contracts can be allowed to lapse (or possibly even shortened), ensuring there are no duplicate support provisions in place, and that costs are minimized as far as possible.